hartwigmedical/hmftools/pipeline/README_WGS.md

 ## Set-up

 1. Download the latest release JAR for each tool as listed [here](https://github.com/hartwigmedical/hmftools#current-versions).
+- also ensure that samtools (1.10 or higher) and bwa (0.7.17 or higher) are on the path

 2. Download the resources files for either GRCh37 or GRCh38 from [HMFTools-Resources > DNA-Resources](https://resources.hartwigmedicalfoundation.nl/).
 The latest resource files version is v5.31.
 The reference genome files are available separately [HMFTools-Resources > Ref-Genome](https://resources.hartwigmedicalfoundation.nl/).